theusindabike/sales-manager/README.md

 1.

 ### Assumptions
-1. A Seller could not be an Affiliate and vice versa
+1. A Seller could be an Affiliate and vice versa

 ### Next steps:
 - Fix value parse to consider cents